cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 })
 ```

-The just-release `cy.session()` command can be used to setup and cache cookies,
+The just-released `cy.session()` command can be used to setup and cache cookies,
 local storage and session storage between tests to easily re-establish the
 previous (or common) browser contexts needed in a suite.
 This command will run
-setup on the initial execution and will restore the saved browser state on each
+setup on its initial execution and will restore the saved browser state on each
 sequential command execution.
 This command reduces the need for repeated
 application logins, while users also benefit from the test isolation guardrails
 to write independent, reliable and deterministic tests from the start.